Course Outline

 - Which statement is not true when describing the Digene Hybrid Capture 2 High-Risk HPV DNA test?

-- The FDA granted the Cobas HPV test the first HPV FDA approval for expanded use of the test to include use as either a co-test or as a primary cervical...
+- True or False: The FDA granted the Cobas HPV test the first HPV FDA approval for expanded use, including use as either a co-test or a primary cervical...

 - Updated Guidelines for Cervical Cancer Screening